hellerve/blog/wip/Scheme_Macros_III:_Defining_let.md

 and [generic functions](http://blog.veitheller.de/Scheme_Macros_I:_Generics.html)
 in Scheme macros, this time we’ll explore how to reimplement [let-style](https://www.gnu.org/software/mit-scheme/documentation/mit-scheme-ref/Lexical-Binding.html) local bindings.
-As a little extra, we’ll also explore a way of defining `letrec` that I’ve never seen used before, partly because it’s somewhat inefficient—but at least it gets rid of mutable state.
+As a little extra, we’ll explore a way of defining them that I’ve never seen used before, partly because it’s somewhat inefficient—but at least it gets rid of mutable state—no `set!` required.

 As always, we’ll first define an API, and then implement it bit by bit, learning about the intricacies of well-crafted macros on the way.